Oxygen E-Bike Guide

 Lithium Sulphur – this is the latest battery technology, still being tested in laboratories.
 The big advantage of lithium sulphur batteries is the highest energy density available, and also an extremely low weight - it is estimated that 360Wh battery pack might weight only 1kg.
 However, the disadvantage of this type of batteries is a low number of recharge cycles, with curently only around 250 recharge cycles is achievable.

 Main problems with e-bike batteries

-When thinking of buying an electric bicycle, most people are not aware of potential problems associated with batteries, one of them being a high cost, if a replacement battery is required.
-The battery is the most expensive part of an electric bike.
-Currently replacement batteries cost between £250 and £600 for a new battery pack, depending on the type of the battery, its chemistry, bike model, and some other factors.
+When thinking of buying an electric bicycle, most people are not aware of potential problems associated with batteries, one of them being the high cost if a replacement battery is required, the battery is the most expensive part of an electric bike.
+Currently replacement batteries cost between £250 and £600 for a new battery pack, depending on the type of the battery, its chemistry, bike model, and other factors.

-Another problem associated with e-bike batteries is power delivery, which is more common with cheap and unbranded bikes imported from China that have a very poor records of after sales service.
-The good thing is that power delivery issue is easy to identify.
+Another problem associated with e-bike batteries is power delivery, these problems are more common with cheap, poor quality and unbranded bikes imported from China that have a very poor records of reliability.
+The good thing is that a power delivery issue is easy to identify.
 The motor on the bike simply cuts off when cycling uphill.
-During climbing the motor normally needs a higher current in order to deliver more power.
-Then it drains the battery with higher current and poor quality batteries are simply not able to deliver the required current for a longer period of time.
-It is therefore important to highlight that not every lithium battery is equal and the same.
+During climbing the motor normally needs a higher current in order to deliver more power to the motor, poor quality batteries are simply not able to deliver the required current for a longer period of time.
+It is therefore important to highlight that not every lithium battery is equal.
 How to distinguish a good one from a poor one?
-Warranty on the battery is usually a good guide here - good quality batteries usually have a two year warranty.
-But we should always remember to ask the seller what the warrantly actually covers.
+Warranty on the battery is usually a good guide here - good quality batteries usually have a two year warranty also the cells used inside the battery should be of a high quality and from a reputable manufacturer.
+But you should always remember to ask the seller what the warrantly actually covers.